antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * In Field 3 choose Find Differential expression between groups
 * This dataset has been annotated with type information.
 Each sample was assigned to either the MESenchymal or the ADReNergic type, in R2 this is called a *track*.
-Choose the proper track in the 'Select a track' dropdown.
-Since we have only 8 samples make sure that the multiple testing correction is set to
+Choose the proper track in the **Select a track** dropdown.
+Since we have only 8 samples make sure that the multiple testing correction is set to **No correction**
+* A list of differentially expressed genes appears; click on the hyperlinked name of your favorite gene to see its expression in the sample set; try an oppositely correlating gene also
+* Now click on the **Heatmap(zscore)** button in the right menu panel; a heatmap showing the expression of all differentially expressed genes with correlation p-value < 0.01 in this dataset is shown.

 ---------
   ![](_static/images/R2d2_logo.png)**How is this figure different from the former?**